top of page

 Harder to claim — insurer weighs all your experience

-Best for: budget-conscious, super-owned cover, single occupation
+Best for: super-owned cover, single-occupation careers, blue-collar occupations

 OWN OCCUPATION